 - $1,000 for planting secured by Friends of Washington Grove

 Work for 2012 continued along the same lines as the previous two years.
 New sections of the Grove interior were managed for invasive species completing the interior areas of the Grove.
 Logs from the removed Norway maples were used to line the trails in the Grove.
 Native trees and shrubs were planted in the openings created from invasive species removal.

 Family Walks in Washington Grove

 Nestled behind the reservoir atop Cobb’s Hill is a beautiful grove of giant old oaks, named Washington Grove after our first President.
-A dedicated coalition of people and neighborhood groups is collaborating with The Friends of Washington Grove and the City to restore and protect the Grove.
+In coordination with Flower City Looking Good, learn about Washington Grove's birds, geology and more on a family walk.

 How do you utilize the Grove?

 Help us understand how you use the park throughout the year by taking a quick survey.

 If you'd like to be kept in the loop on grove updates, issues, or meetings, join the email list.